 – 3) serving vessels

-This station is equipped with everything you needs to make milkshakes, floats, ice cream sundaes, and even an Ice Cream Sundae Milkshake (!) like this one:
+- This station is equipped with everything you need to make milkshakes, floats, ice cream sundaes, and even an Ice Cream Sundae Milkshake (!) like this one:

 Don’t be afraid to get creative with the way that you serve toppings too.
-Several of the toppings in my “Sprinkle Station” were served in a cute white container that’s actually a kid-friendly room organizer:
+Several of the toppings in my “Sprinkle Station” were served in a cute white container that’s actually a kid-friendly art supplies organizer:

-Speaking of kid-friendly, this was one of those projects that my own little ice cream lovers couldn’t wait to get their hands into too… they made a beeline for the Sprinkle Station station soon as I let them loose. ;)
+Speaking of kid-friendly, this was one of those projects that my own little ice cream lovers couldn’t wait to get their hands into too… they made a beeline for the Sprinkle Station station the second I let them loose. ;)

-My favorite part of this table was the DIY Ice Cream Sailboat.
+My favorite part of this table was the Ice Cream Sailboat centerpiece.
 In a nutshell, this is a (very simple!) makeshift sailboat that looks like it’s carrying the ice cream:

 To make the sailboat, I used a red planter from Ikea as the boat base.
-It’s filled with acrylic containers full of Vanilla, Strawberry, and Chocolate ice cream made from Real California Milk + ice to keep them cold.
+It’s filled with acrylic containers full of Vanilla, Strawberry, and Chocolate ice cream + ice to keep them cold.

 I also channeled this “ice cream boat” idea within the printables: